MicrosoftDocs/sdk-api/sdk-api-src/content/rpc/index.md

 ## -description

-This header is used by rpc.
+This header is used by Remote Procedure Call (RPC).
 For more information, see:

 - [Remote Procedure Call (RPC)](../_rpc/index.md)